gravitational/gravity/docs/7.x/config.md

 authorization (RBAC API).
 Gravity can also integrate with third party identity providers through standard protocols like OIDC and SAML.

-!!! warning "Enterprise Only Version Warning":
+!!! warning "Enterprise Only Version Warning"
     The Community version of Gravity only supports local users and integration with Github identity.
 Gravity Enterprise supports additional identity provider integrations.